Cammymoop/godot-cheat-sheet/README.md

 This is a good way to change the size of the player's physical body for example (having 2 collision shapes that you switch between) just keep in mind it wont be changed until the next idle frame

-## Make a control size itself realtive to the game viewport
+## Make a control size itself realtive to the viewport
-make it the root node of the scene is there any other way to do this? that would be nice...
+You can easily do this if it's the root node of the scene

+Otherwise you can do this via gdscript by:
+* Set it as a toplevel cavas item with `set_as_toplevel(true)`
+* After doing that, update it's margins appropriately since they will be auto updated to keep its size the same

 ## Open a FileDialog to save with a specific name already in the box
 First set the directory and file name you want with `current_path` or `current_dir` and `current_file`